2020 Plain Green Loans Review

 Plain Green does not have the greatest reputation.
 It has a subpar Better Business Bureau rating and has undergone legal battles over whether its interest rates violate state usury laws.

-- Consumer Financial Protection Bureau: The CFPB does not have Plain Green listed as a company in their database, but it does have 9 complaints registered that mention “Plain Green.”
-Most have to do with the high interest rates, which people believe are illegal in their state.
+- Consumer Financial Protection Bureau: The CFPB does not have Plain Green listed as a company in their database, but it does have 7 complaints registered that mention “Plain Green.”
+Most have to do with high interest rates or debt collection practices.

 Plain Green Loans vs. Popular Competitors